 Have a Flex Spending Account?
-Here are 26 Surprising Things It May Pay For
+Here Are 26 Surprising Things It May Pay For

-Many of us use our Flexible Spending Accounts to pay for out-of-pocket medical expenses like doctor visit co-pays or medications that aren’t covered under medical insurance.
+Many of us use our flexible spending accounts to pay for out-of-pocket medical expenses like doctor visit co-pays or medications that aren’t covered under medical insurance.

-I recently mentioned that, surprisingly, sunscreen is considered an FSA reimbursable expense.
+For example, surprisingly, sunscreen is considered an FSA reimbursable expense.

 You’ll find even more products and supplies when you search for FSA-eligible products and services at FSAStore.com or by searching for FSA-eligible products on Amazon.

+So what can you buy with a flexible spending account?
 Here are a few highlights that may also surprise you.

 - Take care of your lips with moisturizing lip balm.
 Your best bet is to invest in lip care products with sunscreen to take lip care to the next level.